 Because Percocet is usually prescribed on a short-term basis, someone addicted to this drug may eventually resort to illegal means to feed their addiction.
 Percocet addiction can result in risky behavior, including:

-Due to the Oxycodone in Percocet, there are numerous potential Percocet side effects tied to abuse of the drug.
+How does Percocet make you feel?
+Due to the oxycodone in Percocet, there are numerous potential side effects of Percocet tied to drug abuse.
 The most commonly recorded physical Percocet side effects include:

-Alcohol can intensify the Percocet side effects, but taking Percocet and alcohol together makes it more likely that the user will experience overdose and stop breathing.
-Alcohol tolerance is decreased by the presence of painkillers such as Percocet.
-Someone combining Percocet and alcohol may merely seem extremely drunk.
-However, the combination is actually much more dangerous because both amplify each other’s effects, not to mention both are addictive and dangerous for the liver.
+Alcohol can intensify the Percocet side effects, but taking Percocet and alcohol together makes it more likely that the user will experience an overdose and stop breathing.
+The presence of painkillers such as Percocet decreases alcohol tolerance.
+Someone combining Percocet and alcohol may merely seem highly drunk.
+However, the combination is much more dangerous because both amplify each other’s effects, not to mention both are addictive and dangerous for the liver.

 Signs of Concurrent Percocet and Alcohol Abuse

 - Slurred speech.

 - Excessive sweat.

 - Dry mouth.